 FENATRAD recognises that it is important to organise domestic workers around the fight for recognising paid domestic work as a profession, but not to forget the struggles for women's rights and the other social movements.
-It also recognises that the way of addressing some of the pathways of injustice that domestic workers in Brazil end up travelling is to focus on combating child domestic labour as a central strategy to stop this kind of "destiny", so children can perhaps get a chance to make a choice for a better future.
-Looking back over almost a century of domestic workers' activism in Brazil, we can see that the first actions developed by the domestic workers' leaderships in general were centralised into a worker's mobilisation around labour rights and social welfare.
+It also recognises that the way of addressing some of the pathways of injustice that domestic workers in Brazil end up travelling is to focus on combating child domestic labour as a central strategy to stop this kind of 'destiny'.
+Looking back over almost a century of domestic workers' activism in Brazil, we can see that the first actions developed by the domestic workers' leadership in general were centralised into a worker's mobilisation around labour rights and social welfare.
 They started gathering in neighbourhoods, schools and churches.
 These meetings were strategies to build the organisations in each town and in different states.
 These groups have been extended and the struggles consolidated.
 In subsequent years, and in the years following Brazil's return to democratic rule and the flowering of movements in search of rights and citizenship, this was followed by other meetings, seminars and workshops at the local, regional and national level, for professional and political formation.
 The creation and consolidation of these associations formed the basis for creating the unions after the promulgation of the Federal Constitution in 1988, which restored to Brazilian workers the right to organise as unions.
 This was fundamental in giving weight to the domestic workers' struggle.
 The result was the creation of 45 unions in different Brazilian regions and the formation of the Domestic Workers National Council and of FENATRAD.
-There were also the union affiliations to national and international labour organisations, which constituted the last step in recognition and consolidation of domestic workers organisations in Brazil.
+There were also the union affiliations to national and international labour organisations, which constituted the last step in recognition and consolidation of domestic workers' organisations in Brazil.

-The alliances domestic workers' organisations have made range from groups of advocacy in parliament to partnerships with international organisations, such as the International Labour Organization (ILO), the United Nations Development Fund for Women (UNIFEM) and The United Nations Children's Fund (UNICEF) and feminist NGOs.
-Other partnerships have been made with domestic workers unions in Latin America.
+The alliances domestic workers' organisations have made range from groups of advocacy in parliament to partnerships with international organisations, such as the ILO, UNIFEM and the United Nations Children's Fund (UNICEF) and feminist non-governmental organisations (NGOs).
+Other partnerships have been made with domestic workers' unions in Latin America.

 International cooperation projects have been important to obtain financial resources to develop actions for collective empowerment.
-Broader perspectives are exchanged in meetings with other social movements such as the National and Latin-American Feminist Meetings, the Women's National and International Conferences, the Racial Equality National Conferences and Human Rights Conferences.
-Domestic workers' standpoints are now included in institutions such as the Child and Adolescent Defence Forum, the National Council of Defence of Women's Rights and the National Council of Promotion of Racial Equality and in many other states and city councils where public policies are discussed and monitored.
+Broader perspectives are exchanged in meetings with other social movements such as the national and Latin American feminist meetings, the women's national and international conferences, the racial equality national conferences and human rights conferences.
+Domestic workers' standpoints are now included in institutions such as the Child and Adolescent Defence Forum, the National Council of Defence of Women's Rights and the National

+Council of Promotion of Racial Equality and in many other states and city councils where public policies are discussed and monitored.

 The movement for empowerment of women traces a history, a collective history made by many anonymous hands and minds.
 Finally, we can conclude that there is no possibility of individual empowerment for a woman domestic worker without social organisation.
-Personal life histories like those of Laudelina dos Campos Melo and Creuza Oliveira are closely linked to their organisation's trajectories.
-They illustrate and reinforce the idea that collective action is the pathway to choose at the crossroads for women's empowerment.
+Collective action is the pathway to choose at the crossroads for women's empowerment.